 Use the tweezers to achieve the amount and depth of distress you want in your jeans.

 Pair these with good shoes (probably, huge sneakers) and a pair of socks, and you are good to go with your frayed jeans!

 Material required: a pair of gloves, a container, paint, newspapers

-- For adding splatters to your jeans, lighter shades would work the best.
-SO, it would be better if you use the water and bleach mixture to fade the colour of your jeans (as described above in the article).
+For adding splatters to your jeans, lighter shades would work the best.
+SO, it would be better if you use the water and bleach mixture to fade the color of your jeans (as described above in the article).

-- Grab your gloves and spread your jeans in the newspapers.
-Choose a colour that you wish to paint on your jeans.
+Grab your gloves and spread your jeans in the newspapers.
+Choose a color that you wish to paint on your jeans.

 Method 5: How to distress jeans using bleach

 Using bleach to distress your jeans is, to be honest, quite high on the difficulty scale.
 Let’s learn how to do it.
 Material required: newspapers or any old papers, gloves, dye, paintbrush, a container